hindu-comm/mail_stream_indology/2020/04/Lines_to_an_Advaitin/218__Harsha_Dehejia.md

 Friends:

 2. Wait O Advaitin!
-I am not ready for absolute truth I need to drench myself in the rasa of Rashesvar.​
+I am not ready for absolute truth I need to drench myself in the rasa of Rashesvar.

 Regards,